kicksolutions/swagger2puml/README.md

 # Swagger2Puml

 Swagger to Puml convertion tool helps to generate Class Diagrams from Swagger Definition.
-To know more about Plant UML Click [plantuml].

 This Project is based on Maven and plan to support Gradle to in future.
 Following are modules we currently have